ISU-MolPhyl/EEOB563/computer_labs/lab8/README.md

 > What is the overall direction of evolution in primate mating system?
 > What was the most likely mating system at the root of the tree?

+> **Alternative way to run BayesTraits**
+> Note, that instead of typing the options at the command prompt, you
+> can enter them in a control file, and then use input redirection to
+> use them for the analysis:
+> `BayesTraits Primates.trees MatingSystems.txt < MatingSystemML.ctl`,
+> where you control file looks like:
+> 1
+> 1
+> run

 #### Testing the model
 To see if transitions to multimale mating systems occur at a higher rate than transitions to unimale or monogamy, fit a model in which the two rates are